DataDog/integrations-core/datadog_checks_dev/README.md

   Start an environment.

 Options:
-  -a, --agent TEXT  The agent build to use e.g. a Docker tag like
+  -a, --agent TEXT  The agent build to use e.g. a Docker image like
                     `datadog/agent:6.5.2`.
 For Docker environments you can use an integer corresponding to fields in the config (agent5, agent6, etc.)